The Flash (1990 TV series): Arrowverse

 In the episode "Tricksters", Mark Hamill returns as James Jesse / Trickster, with images of Hamill as Trickster from the 1990 TV series being used in a police report, and Vito D'Ambrosio plays Mayor Anthony Bellows; a variation of a police officer character he played in 1991, though a later episode revealed Mayor Bellows was formerly an officer.
 2014 series composer Blake Neely incorporated Walker's theme for the Trickster into the episode.
 Alex Désert reprises the role of Julio Mendez in the series' third-season episode, "Flashpoint", where he is the captain of the Central City Police Department in the Flashpoint timeline.
-Corinne Bohrer reprises her role as Zoey Clark / Prank in the fourth season episode, "The Elongated Knight Rises," which also featured stills of her from the 1990 show in her police file.
+Corinne Bohrer reprises her role as Zoey Clark / Prank in the fourth season episode, "The Elongated Knight Rises", which also featured stills of her from the 1990 show in her police file.

 Shipp reprises his role as Barry Allen from this series in the 2018 Arrowverse crossover, "Elseworlds".
 The crossover also links the 1990 series to the Arrowverse, designating its world as Earth-90.
 Danny Elfman's theme accompanied the Earth-90 Flash's appearance into the episodes.
 He attempts to warn the heroes of Earth-1 about Mar Novu / The Monitor to prevent a similar devastation that his own world suffered before Novu breaches him away.
-The character reappears in the following year's crossover, "Crisis on Infinite Earths", having been captured by the Anti-Monitor and forced to power his anti-matter cannon to destroy the multiverse.
+The character returned in the following year's crossover, "Crisis on Infinite Earths", having been captured by the Anti-Monitor and forced to power his anti-matter cannon to destroy the multiverse.
 Despite being freed by Earth-1 Flash and his allies, he ultimately sacrifices himself to destroy the machine, seeing his life with Tina (whom he had married at some point) flash before his eyes in the form of a clip from the original series' pilot episode.
-After the filming of the scene, Shipp told The Flash showrunner Eric Wallace, "Thank you for giving me this opportunity to close a chapter."
+After the filming of the scene, Shipp told The Flash showrunner Eric Wallace: "Thank you for giving me this opportunity to close a chapter".